FaezehMillerAI/EMNLP2026/README.md

 ## Notes
 - All outputs (checkpoints, metrics, qualitative figures) are saved under `output_dir`.
 - Explainability outputs are text-first: concept evidence tables, counterfactual influence scores, and claim–concept alignments.
 No heatmaps are produced.
+- Set `model.decoder_type: gpt2` in `src/configs/default.yaml` to use the stronger pretrained LM head.